 Thanks so much Marisa!
 I really appreciate it.

-I love brine meat, it keeps the flavors locked in and meat is so moist and tender.
-These turkey breasts looks absolutely delicious!
+I love brined meat, it keeps the flavors locked in and meat is so moist and tender.
+This turkey breast was absolutely delicious!

 Thank you so much Jo! 🙂